-The story of Nephi killing Laban is a major stumbling block to many readers, however John Welch said:
+The story of Nephi killing Laban is a major stumbling block to many readers, however John Welch notes that:

 This is based on Exodus 21:12-13 which says: